Niji

 The module defines two handlers, apply and reload.

-transforming its contents and writing them to where they need to go for the
+and writing them to where they need to go for the theming target to use them.

 The reload handler is optional.
 It is responsible for reloading the theming